OkosunLab/SnakemakePipelines/README.md

 ## UNDER DEVELOPMENT

-OkosunLab pipelines built using the snakemake workflow management system
+OkosunLab pipelines built using the snakemake workflow management system.

+**WARNING**: the cluster will switch from SGE to Slurm in the new year.
+I am in the process of adapting these pipelines to work on either system but let me know if you notice any issues.

 ## Contents